 Top Reasons Why You Should Have An Attorney

 Thousands of former employees win their unemployment hearings every week without having an attorney representing them.
-Yet there are many employees who do not win their hearing (but should have) because they did not have an attorney representing - and protecting - their interests.
+Yet there are likewise thousands of former employees who do not win their hearing (but should have) because they did not have an attorney representing - and protecting - their interests.

-Provided below are some top reasons why you should have an attorney represent you at your unemployment hearing (with some references also to how I can help you in this regards).
+Provided below are some top reasons why you should have an attorney represent you at your unemployment hearing - with that attorney preferably being someone, such as me, who has extensive experience in successfully handling such hearings - (with some references also to how I can help you in this regard).

 - It is an actual trial.
-Individuals should realize that unemployment hearings (which are usually conducted by telephone) are actual hearings (a/k/a - mini trials), with evidence taken and with there being numerous unwritten (or difficult to find) rules for how the hearings are conducted.
-It is best to have someone in your corner that has experience handling the unemployment hearing.
+Individuals should realize that unemployment hearings (which are usually conducted by telephone) are actual hearings (a/k/a – mini trials), with evidence taken and with there being numerous unwritten (or difficult to find) rules for how the hearings are conducted.
+It is best to have someone in your corner who knows what they are doing and is experienced in handling the unemployment hearing.

 - Usually the Employer has a representative -- you should also.
 The Employer is frequently represented by either an attorney or by a non-attorney representative service, and so an employee who does not also have a representative is at a decided disadvantage.